-- presence and spreading of invasive flora species within and around the construction site will be monitored at least twice a year during the vegetative season by an expert botanist.
-If necessary, extirpation campaign will be put in place in order to avoid the spreading of the invasive species. - Observations of fauna species, and in particular of the identified reptile species of conservation concern (Testudo graeca) and of the identified terrestrial mammal species of conservation concern (Mesocricetus brandti, Microtus anatolicus, Spermophilus xanthoprymnus, and Vormela peregusna), within and around the AoI, shall be registered also with photographic documentation and signalled to the HSE responsible on site. - accidents involving wildlife or the observation of live animal or carcasses along the access road or on the construction site will be recorded.
+- presence and spreading of invasive flora species within and around the construction site will be monitored at least twice a year during the vegetative season by a Company's Biodiversity Assistant Specialist.
+If necessary, extirpation campaign will be put in place in order to avoid the spreading of the invasive species. - Observations of fauna species, and in particular of the identified reptile species of conservation concern (Testudo graeca) and of the identified terrestrial mammal species of conservation concern (Mesocricetus brandti, Microtus anatolicus, Spermophilus xanthoprymnus, and Vormela peregusna), within and around the AoI, shall be registered also with photographic documentation and signaled to the Company's Biodiversity Assistant Specialist responsible on site. - accidents involving wildlife or the observation of live animal or carcasses along the access road or on the construction site will be recorded.
 Additional mitigation measures to discourage wildlife presence on site and avoid roadkill will be taken if needed.

-7.3.2.1 Impact factors
+7.2.12 Operation Phase7.2.12.1 Impact factors

-The impact factor from the Project activities potentially affecting biodiversity components during operation phase is listed in Table 7-85.
+The impact factor from the Project activities potentially affecting biodiversity components during operation phase is listed in Table 7-93.